 Ginger: An ancient Indian proverb states that everything good is found in ginger.
 There’s quite a bit of truth in that.
 This is a versatile healing herb.
 As a child you were probably been given a glass of ginger ale when you felt sick to your stomach.
 I can say without reservation, not only did my mom give it to me, but I carried on the tradition, and gave it to my daughter when she had a sick tummy.

-This is a good digestive aid and has antispasmodic and anti-nausea properties.
+This is not only a good digestive aid that has antispasmodic and anti-nausea properties.
 Ginger root is also rich in antioxidants.

 Uses of Ginger:

 It is is the stomach remedy of choice by herbalists.
 It works on heartburn, abdominal cramps, flatulence, and a queasy stomach.

 Studies suggest that it can be useful in keeping cholesterol levels under control.